Business Activity Monitoring (BAM) with Complex Business Event Processing (BEP/CEP)

 • Event handling: Extensible event handlers can meet any business requirements, ...

-BAM feeders collect information from operational databases, data warehouses, data marts, and from other sources, and feed it into RME-RETE expert systems.
-RME-RETE engine evaluates rules and invokes event handlers to generate business events.
+BAM feeders collect information from operational databases, data warehouses, data marts, and from other sources, and feed it into RME-EP expert systems.
+RME-EP engine evaluates rules and invokes event handlers to generate business events.
 Rules are developed by business users and analysts.

-To alleviate this problem, RME-RETE (Rule-based Model Evaluation - Rete) has been developed to use SQL-like language which can be learnt by business users and domain experts very easily and quickly.
+To alleviate this problem, RME-EP (Rule-based Model Evaluation - Rete) has been developed to use SQL-like language which can be learnt by business users and domain experts very easily and quickly.
 As a matter of facts, users already familiar with SQL can learn it within an hour!
-Non-IT professional users can write RME-RETE expert system rules by themselves without IT professional help.
-RME-RETE opens a new era for business users and domain experts.
+Non-IT professional users can write RME-EP expert system rules by themselves without IT professional help.
+RME-EP opens a new era for business users and domain experts.

-The following shows examples of RME-RETE rules.
+The following shows examples of RME-EP rules.
 These rules show how newly developing sales/market trends can be detected automatically and generate notification messages;

 // SALES TREND MONITORING;